mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

-The computation of $\alpha(D_1)$ and $\alpha(D_2)$ is delicate since the obvious, naive approach would consist in memorizing all the dates at which each node was ever active.
+The computation of $\alpha(D_1)$ and $\alpha(D_2)$ is delicate since the obvious, naive approach would consist in memorizing all the dates at which each node was ever active, which could take too much memory.
+A simple workaround is to only memorize the last 100 dates or so as a compact skip list, and work out an estimate of the Jaccard index $J$ using only this recent data.

 ## Output and reinforcement